 By Jim McGuffey, M.A., CPP, PSP, PCI

-Terrorist plan attacks and although significant pieces of their information is collected from open sources, physical surveillance is required to finalize a plan of attack.
+Terrorists plan attacks and although significant pieces of their information is collected from open sources, physical surveillance is required to finalize a plan of attack.

-It is during these surveillance cycles that you have the best chance to identify this activity and alert law enforcement to the possibility that adversaries are looking at your facility.
+It is during these surveillance cycles that you have the best chance to identify surveillance activity and alert law enforcement to the possibility that adversaries are looking at your facility.

 Once you identify where red zones are most likely to be located, you can now identify the green zones.
 Green zones are where you position your team to best observe adversaries without being observed.
 At places of worship with security teams, security members will want to position themselves in green zones to observe those in red zones.